MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: azure cli docker, docker azure cli
 ---

-# Run Azure CLI in a Docker container
+# How to run the Azure CLI in a Docker container

 You can use Docker to run a standalone Linux container with the Azure CLI pre-installed.
 Docker gets you started quickly with an isolated environment to run the CLI in.
 The image can also be used as a base for your own deployments.

-## Run in a Docker container
+## Install Azure CLI in Docker

 > [!NOTE]
 > The Azure CLI has migrated to [Microsoft Container Registry](https://azure.microsoft.com/services/container-registry).